16 Smart Tips for Packing a Healthier Lunch

 We heard a lot about people with klepto coworkers.
 If people steal your lunch, then lock it up!

 I work at a radio station where there are people in the building 24/7 — a lot of the staff see the fridge as a free-for-all.
 I finally tried a portable lock box which was ingenious for stopping that problem! — Mrs J.

 15. Skip the office fridge entirely and use a cooler.

 Or keep your food cold somewhere else and skip the fridge.

 So long ago I decided to “bypass” the fridge and purchase a small, insulated cooler.
 The freedom!
 Now I just keep my lunch at my desk!
 No squeezing it in under Jenny’s slowly rotting leftovers!
 Totally changed my attitude. — Katy did.

 Last but not least, make your desk (or office) a comfortable place to eat lunch.
 Stock it up with real silverware and seasonings.

-I also have a few kitchen essentials stashed in my desk for minor prep tasks to be done at lunch time— 1 steak knife, nice chop sticks (instantly ups the fanciness of ANY meal eaten at my desk...), real silverware, a very small bamboo cutting board, and a cloth napkin that gets traded out every few days and thrown in with other laundry at home.
+I also have a few kitchen essentials stashed in my desk for minor prep tasks to be done at lunch time — a steak knife, nice chopsticks (instantly ups the fanciness of any meal eaten at my desk), real silverware, a very small bamboo cutting board, and a cloth napkin that gets traded out every few days and thrown in with other laundry at home.
 Helps me feel less pressure to prep everything before rushing out the door and makes the normal office lunch a little less mundane. — SamFromAustinTX

 See all the tips from our readers!